 My routine after I read the book was easy.
 I am here to have fun so I won`t have high expectations and I will accept the bad shots.
 Golf is not a game of perfection however we all try to think we can have a perfect round.

-All golfers wants to improve their game, whether putting, distance, aiming etc. but we forget to focus the most important thing to have fun and enjoy our game whatever happen.
-We have good shots, bad shots and if you don`t let the perfectionism ruin your day you will always have a great day.
+All golfers want to improve their game, whether putting, distance, aiming etc. but we forget to focus on the most important thing to have fun and enjoy our game whatever happens.
+We have good shots, bad shots and if you don`t let perfectionism ruin your day you will always have a great day.